 Most of the time, trouble achieving or maintaining an erection is a problem with circulation or blood pressure.
 According to the Mayo Clinic, erectile dysfunction could be an early warning sign of heart disease.
 While there may be other factors at play, your doctor should investigate the possibility of heart issues before recommending treatment.

 Your heart sometimes has a roundabout way of speaking up, so it’s important to know what you’re listening for.
 The earlier you detect the warning signs of heart disease, the easier it will be to treat.
 If any symptom or sensation is causing you concern, talk to your doctor, especially if you have a family history of heart disease, smoke, or have other underlying risk factors such as high cholesterol, high blood pressure, or diabetes.
 Heart disease is the number one cause of death in the United States year after year, but experts believe it is about 80% preventable.
 There are lifestyle changes, treatments, and medications that can help.

 We’re Here to Offer Steady Support

 If you and your doctor decide to explore treatment options for heart disease, know that our team will be standing by.
-Our pharmacies are stocked with the full assortment of heart health medications your doctor might prescribe and our cardiology specialists are available to answer your questions with a simple text, call, or in-app message.
+Our pharmacies are stocked with the full assortment of heart health medications your doctor might prescribe and our cardiology specialists are available to answer your questions with a simple call or in-app message.
 We offer same-day delivery on all your medications so you don’t have to miss a beat while you ensure that your heart stays steady and strong.